deobald/notes/Boring Meditation Stuff.md

 after the zen sesshin, two guys doing dishes and arguing about observation and “who is the observer” … and me feeling intense relief that i was hiking to the church to overlook the valley, breathe fresh air, and be away from all that.

 i just don’t -care-

+### The Buddha Was An Alien

+- concept from “arrival”
+- how to heal the entire world?
+- fermi paradox
+- the idea that aliens just get bigger and more powerful … and couldn’t figure out how to hide / how to infest